tarikyasar/android-curmin/README.md

 # Curmin

-Curmin is a minimal currecy application that I created to practice Android application development concepts.
+Curmin is a minimal currency application that I created to practice Android application development concepts.